 Economics 1A-B, Statistics 13 or 32 and Math 16A-B or consent of instructor.

-Not intended to be taken if Economics 140 has already been taken.
+It is not intended to be taken if Economics 140 has already been taken.

 Relationship between Economics 102 and 140 and looking beyond